Modifying the Asynchronous Jacobi Method for Data Corruption Resilience: Corruption Resilience Modification

-It is worth noting that developing appropriate stopping criteria for asynchronous methods remains an active area of research.
+The development of stopping criteria for asynchronous methods remains an active area of research.
 Hook and Dingle \cite{hook_performance_2018} have each node report to a root node when a local stopping criterion is met.
-Each node will then continue iterating until hearing from the root node that all nodes have reported that the local criterion has been met.
-Our approach uses a similar local stopping criterion as Hook and Dingle but replaces the root node approach with a decentralized ``convergence duration.''
-The iteration loop on a given node is executed until either a given maximum number of iterations is reached or at least $1$ second has passed since all other nodes have broadcasted that they have met the local stopping criterion

-where $d\vec{x}_i^{\nu_i(t)} = \vec{x}_i^{\nu_i(t)} - \vec{x}_i^{\nu_i(t)-1}$ and $\epsilon$ is a prescribed tolerance.
-Note that when used for parallel synchronous Jacobi, the local stopping criterion \eqref{eq:stopping} does indeed imply that $\|\vec{e}(t)\|_2 \leq \epsilon \kappa(A) \|\vec{b}\|_2$, where $\kappa(A)$ is the condition number of matrix $A$ (see \cite{hook_performance_2018}); however, this is not guaranteed for its asynchronous counterpart.
-Despite the lack of guarantee, we do empirically find for the problems herein that (i) \eqref{eq:stopping} does result in relative global errors of order $\epsilon \kappa(A)$ and (ii) the $1$ second ``convergence duration'' is long enough for all the nodes to ``agree'' on global convergence, i.e., all nodes have decided to stop at a time $t$ where \eqref{eq:stopping} is satisfied for all $i$'s.
-It should be noted that the ``convergence duration'' is likely dependent on the computational hardware and linear system size, e.g., slower hardware and larger system sizes that result in longer intervals between solution approximations might require a longer ``convergence duration.''
+Each node then continues iterating until the root node indicates that it has received reports from all nodes.
+Instead of designating a root node, our approach has each node collect such reports in a decentralized fashion.
+Each node $i$ checks the following criterion after a new solution approximation $\vec{x}_i^{\nu_i(t)}$ is computed: